Best Invention Companies List

 Inventors search Google and Bing to find help in making their inventions a reality.
 Some want to control the process as much as possible and look for specific help with patents, prototypes and manufacturing.
 Others want one-stop shopping, they seek a company who will take their undeveloped idea and turn it into a successful product that pays royalties.

 Natural fears about having brilliant ideas stolen are amplified by stories about invention company rip-offs and scams.
 How does an inventor make an informed choice?

 The reputation of the invention business as a swamp of scoundrels is somewhat deserved, but not for the reason most inventors think.
-The biggest problem isn't that invention companies steal ideas, it's that inventors love their own ideas too much.
+The biggest problem is not that invention companies steal ideas, it is that inventors love their own ideas too much.
 This makes it easy to encourage inventors to spend a lot of money on ideas that have little chance of success.
 When a sales rep meets an inventor in love with a bad idea, the rep can earn an easy commission by simply agreeing with the inventor.
-Where it gets ugly and highly unethical is when that rep raises expectations and sells additional "services" that are essentially bogus.
+Where it gets ugly and unethical is when that rep raises expectations and sells additional services that are essentially bogus.
 Only a few companies do this, but some of them advertise extensively and have high profiles.

 When you choose to engage an invention company you are making a decision to trust them not only with your idea but with telling you the truth.
 It's similar to the expectation you have with a doctor or a lawyer.
 The question really boils down to, who can you trust?

 Do not Let Patent Attorneys and Agents Off The Hook Either